Taxes on Selling a House in Illinois: What to Expect

 • Settlement fees: These fees typically amount to about 1% of the home sale.
 This lump sum (often referred to as escrow fees) is issued by the title company, escrow company, or attorney facilitating the transaction’s closing.

 • Agent commissions: Agent commission fees in Illinois are typically around 5.8%, and the buyer’s agent and seller’s agent split the commission.
-The seller typically pays for both agents’ commissions, but a recent court settlement by the National Association of Realtors is poised to change this, allowing buyers to negotiate Realtor fees directly with their agents.
+The seller typically pays for both agents’ commissions, but a landmark settlement by the National Association of Realtors (NAR) shifted the rules, giving buyers more control to negotiate agent fees directly.
+Now, buyers can work with their agents to decide exactly what they’ll pay, but sellers are still responsible for covering their listing agent’s commission.

 Ways to prepare for taxes after an Illinois home sale